microsoft/verona/docs/opsem.md

   * Could error if external RC isn't 0 or 1?
     * Or delay?
   * Extract and then freeze for sub-graphs.
 The extract could fail.
+* Merge.
+  * External RC from the destination is removed.
+  * Other external RC is added to the destination.
+  * If tracking on a per-parent basis, this is easy.
 * Undecided region.
   * Is this a per-stack region, where we extract from it?
+  * Could be implemented as "allocate in many regions" and "merge often".
+  * How to distinguish a merge from a subregion reference?
+Only need to do this at the language level, the semantics can be explicit.
 * Efficient frame teardown.
   * Disallow heap and "earlier frame" objects from referencing frame objects?
   * All function arguments and return values are "heap or earlier frame".
+  * Treat each frame as a region, external RC is 0?
+  * Each frame could be an Arena, disallowing extract, not needing ref counting.
 * Behaviors and cowns.
 * Embedded object fields?
 * Arrays?
 Or model them as objects?